 The NABARD Grade A mains exam consists of both objective and descriptive-type questions.
 This exam has two phases: Mains Paper I and Mains Paper II.
 Altogether, there are 200 questions, each worth 1 mark.
 The duration of the exam is 210 minutes.

-Candidates after qualifying in this phase will go towards the interview round.
+Candidates who clear this phase will go on to the interview round.

 Paper | Subjects | Total Questions | Type | Total Marks | Duration |